penguinite/onbox/docs/design.md

 A solution to the monorepo problem could be to re-write `potholectl` so that it uses MastoAPI, and thus isn't relient on Pothole's internal Db logic.

 Bonus point: You would be able to run `potholectl` from the comforts of your own home

+Sadly this means that we wouldn't be able to access the cleanup procs, unless we expose them through an API.
+(And honestly, the last thing I want is to implement more APIs)